-(Corrects construction drop in paragraph four to 2.67 percent, not 3.96 percent)
+(Corrects construction drop in paragraph four to 2.67 percent,

 * December industrial output falls 2.1 percent vs November